 Creating uniform random numbers

-Appendix B do-file
+Appendix B Do-file

 APPENDIX C REVIEW OF STATISTICAL INFERENCE